 - Bulbs changed to daylight bulbs and LED lights installed.

 - Printers reduced from 16 to 2 to minimise printing.

 - Moving online:

 - Most client communications have moved online to our Octopus Online platform.

 - Our water usage is a low as possible:

 5. Our new office

 - We’ve done everything we can to make our existing office as energy efficient as possible, but we’ve hit a glass ceiling.
-That’s why, in 2027, we’re planning on moving to one of the most sustainable offices in London.
+That’s why we’re exploring all opportunities to lease one of the most sustainable offices in London.